 - Start sentences with and, but and because.
 A conversational tone is easier to read than a formal one!

 Understanding the basics of newsletter writing can help you create more complex and engaging content.
+English speaking, listening, and reading exercises can help improve your writing skills.

 Key Takeaway: You have to walk before you can run!
 Make sure you cover these basic points of your email newsletter before getting fancy; you don’t want your creative effort to go unseen.